/

 The Death of "Grandfathering"

-In the early days (2014-2016), Netflix was kind.
-When they raised prices, they often "grandfathered" loyal subscribers, letting them keep their old rate for up to two years.
-This was designed to prevent mass cancellations during the service's fragile growth phase.
+In the early days (2014-2016), Netflix was relatively gentle.
+When they raised prices, they often "grandfathered" loyal subscribers, letting them keep their old rate for months or even years.
+This reduced churn while the service was still in its fragile growth phase.

 Content Spend vs. Consumer Cost

 Why do prices keep going up?
-The simplistic answer is "Greed," but the business answer is "Budget."
+The blunt consumer answer is "because they can," but the business answer is "because the machine keeps getting bigger."

 The Blockbuster Strategy